- > What Apple Watches does Apple sell?

 Prices for the Apple Watch Series 6

-The Watch 6 is available in aluminium with a silver, Space Grey, gold, blue or red finish; in stainless steel in silver, gold or Space Black; or in titanium in a titanium or Space Black finish.
+The Watch 6 is no longer available from Apple, but when it was the following options were available: aluminium with a silver, Space Grey, gold, blue or red finish; stainless steel in silver, gold or Space Black; or titanium in a titanium or Space Black finish.

 |Material||Strap||40mm, GPS||44mm, GPS||40mm, cellular||44mm, cellular|